ethersphere/swarm/swarm/docs/smash/smash.rst

 The MASH-proof for a particular seed can be verified by only knowing the root mask at the given index and  the sister hashes at each level of the proof.
-The process is entirely analogous to the case of the chunkhash.
+The process is entirely analogous to the case of the smash chunk hash.

 We assume that the length of the MASH proof :math:`\MASHproof` is :math:`l=\Length(\MASHproof)` and the MASH index :math:`i` of the masked secret is given (or derived from the seed, see below).